 The system with the least data will be the diversion lake, no matter which one is selected for study.
 No data were collected at the time of the WUP, and unlike the reservoir sites, water level is not monitored on a regular basis.
-Thus, no testing can be done until Year 10 of the Monitor when sufficient water level data exists to develop model predictions for comparison (Figure 10.4)
+Testing of the diversion lake will only be completed if recommended after data analysis at Year 5 of the Monitor when sufficient water level data exists to develop model predictions for comparison (Figure 10.4) and if recommendations within the Year 5 report suggest model application should be extended out to the other reservoirs/diversion lakes.